 TheEyeTribe hardware for better eye tracking accuracy, running on Windows 8 on a Microsoft Surface Pro Tablet,

 The Pupil system that is like wearing glasses but where a commodity webcam tracks eye movement.

+The Tobii system with a Windows 8 tablet TBD.
+This is tentative, depending on progress and if we can add another student 499 project in the spring.

-Initial useable prototypes of all 3 will be completed by April 2014.
+Initial useable prototypes of all 3 (or 4 with Tobii) will be completed by April 2014.
 We anticipate it would be 6-12 months after that until real ALS patients (outside of a few beta testers in Pullman) could use it.

 The project will also investigate the integration of the eye tracking systems we develop with a motorized wheelchair.
 This would give ALS patients an affordable option to use the wheelchair after their hand and arm muscles don’t allow them to use its joystick.
 We do not expect a full implementation this school year, but a preliminary investigation and initial design so that prototyping work could begin in Fall 2014.
 We also may begin support for iPad then (we are avoiding it at first because it is a closed ecosystem and there is no compelling reason to use it to start with such as there is with Win8 to use TheEyeTribe hardware.)